bennyty/eclipsephase/_posts/2016-04-19-Reworked-Combat-Rules.md

 Feinting:

 	Characters fighting in close combat may attempt to make their strike more difficult to avoid.
-Targets attempting to avoid such attacks may only use 3/4 of their Fray or Melee combat skill to defend against the attack, but the attacker suffers a -30 penalty on their attack roll.
-The character may expend Quick actions in an identical manner to Aiming (EP, p190, p193) a ranged weapon prior to the attack, which reduces the penalty to -20 respectively.
+The attacker may "feint" as a Called Shot to force the defender to use 3/4 of their Fray or Melee combat skill to defend against the attack roll.
+This makes the attacker subject to a -10 penalty to their attack, as per Called Shot rules (EP, p.197).
+Feinting requires a Quick Action to execute the necessary footwork required to confound the opponent.

 Extra Melee Weapons: